cylorun/ninbot-web-client/README.md

 ## Getting started
 - Download the [latest release](https://github.com/cylorun/ninbot-overlay/releases/latest).
-- Run the downloaded file, and a window will open where you can configure stuff.
+- Run the downloaded file, and a configuration window will open up along with a QR code.
-- Once set up, open the provided URL in any browser on a device connected to the same local network (PC, phone, laptop, etc.).
+- Open the provided URL in any browser on any device **connected to the same local network** (PC, phone, laptop, etc.).

   ### If you are not on windows
   - Download the source code, [here](https://github.com/cylorun/ninbot-web-client/archive/refs/heads/main.zip)